Pat Flower

 Patricia Mary Byson Flower (23 February 1914 – 2 September 1977) was an English Australian writer of plays, television plays and novels.

 Biography

 She was born in Ramsgate, Kent, England and moved to Australia with her family in 1928.
 She originally worked as a secretary, writing radio plays and sketches in her spare time.
 She eventually moved on to writing crime novels and TV scripts.

 She wrote so many episodes of the ABC TV series Australian Playhouse one critic called it "The Pat Flower Show".
+Her scripts were typically either thrillers or comedies.